need4swede/wiki-go/data/documents/getting-started/devices/document.md

 Whatever device you pick up, you get the same home screen, the same search, the same Discover, the same [Conductor](/playback/conductor) picking your tracks, and the same [Trident](/playback/trident-player) engine playing your files.
 Sign in with the same account and your profile is your profile.

-With the [Neptune MDM](/plugins/mdm) plugin installed, preferences sync live: change your theme on your iPhone and the Apple TV follows in real time.
+With the [Neptune MDM](/plugins/mdm) plugin installed, preferences sync live: change your theme on one device and your other Neptune clients follow in real time.
 Without it, each device keeps its own local settings.